 - 12 years after a category C or D felony;

-- 15 years after a category A or B felony; (from the date of release from actual custody or discharge from parole or probation, whichever occurs later)
+- 15 years after a category A or B felony; (from the date of release from actual custody or discharge from parole or probation in Las Vegas, whichever occurs later)

 Once the case has been sealed, the previous offender can truthfully deny under oath.
 For example, he can say that he has never arrested or convicted of a crime when applying for a job.